-Fig. 9.- Temperature maps for foreground components as determined by the MCMC fitting process for the "base" model.
+Figure 9.
+Temperature maps for foreground components as determined by the MCMC fitting process for the "base" model.
 Maps from other models are qualitatively similar.
-Synchrotron and free-free temperatures are as measured at K-band, dust is measured at W-band.
+Synchrotron and free-free temperatures are as measured at the K band; dust is measured at the W band.
 Gray pixels are those masked due to point sources or flagged as problematic.
-Top: synchrotron; middle: free-free; bottom: dust
+Top: synchrotron, middle: free-free, bottom: dust.